-- 72) As compared to those with an external locus of control, research suggests that internals (1) are more likely to comply with leader directions, (2) are more likely to be promoted, and (3) engage in more entrepreneurial activities.
+- 73) Research suggests that internals (1) ask fewer questions, (2) are achievement oriented, and

+- (3) remember more information than externals.
 Which statements are correct?

 - A) All three statements are correct.

 - B) Only statements 1 and 2 are correct.

 - C) Only statements 1 and 3 are correct.

 - D) Only statements 2 and 3 are correct.

 Explanation: A) Incorrect.
 Statement 1 is incorrect.
-Internals are less likely to comply with leader directions than externals do.
+Internals actually ask more questions than externals do.
 Statement 2 is correct.
 Statement 3 is correct.

 - B) Incorrect.
 Statement 1 is incorrect.
-Internals are less likely to comply with leader directions than externals do.
+Internals actually ask more questions than externals do.
 Statement 2 is correct.
 Statement 3 is correct. - C) Incorrect.
 Statement 1 is incorrect.
-Internals are less likely to comply with leader directions than externals do.
+Internals actually ask more questions than externals do.
 Statement 2 is correct.
 Statement 3 is correct. - D) Correct.
 Statement 1 is incorrect.
-Internals are less likely to comply with leader directions than externals do.
+Internals actually ask more questions than externals do.
 Statement 2 is correct.
 Statement 3 is correct.